 Why You Can’t Trust Real Estate Agents When Buying A House

 Most prospective house hunters or sellers think they have a “good” agent.
-Either it’s someone who they previously worked with or perhaps a referral from a friend for co-worker.
+Either it’s someone who they previously worked with or perhaps a referral from a friend or a co-worker.
 One of the big reasons for having confidence in their agent is a belief that the agent is “on their side” and “honest” etc etc. I would suggest however that by a certain point in the process, your agent is your enemy and you are negotiating against them more than the other party.
 This post deals with the buy side of the house buying game.
 The next post will deal with the sell side.

 In the beginning: happy friends

-When a house buyer first signs up with an agent then things are usually pretty rosy, the agent assures the person that they can find an appropriate house for a price you can afford and everything will be great.
+When a house buyer first signs up with an agent, things are usually pretty rosy, the agent assures the person that they can find an appropriate house for a price you can afford and everything will be great.
 The agent has “lots” of experience and knows the area inside out.
 At this stage of the game, you and your agent are mostly on the same page.
 You want to buy a house and they want you to buy a house.
-Your agent will most certainly want to get the process over with sooner rather than later but that’s usually the case with the buyer as well.
+Your agent will most certainly want to get the process over with sooner rather than later, but that’s usually the case with the buyer as well.

 During the search: uneasy allies

-Agents know that they need to spend a fair bit of time with a buyer especially ones who want to look at a lot of houses.
+Agents know that they need to spend a fair bit of time with a buyer, especially ones who want to look at a lot of houses.
 After a while however it’s not worth it for an agent to continue a long search especially if their contract is running out.
 This is the time when the agent will start trying to convince the buyer to lower their standards and raise their prices.
-Sometimes this is educational if the buyer has unrealistic expectation but mainly this is to speed up the process so the agent can get paid.
+Sometimes this is educational if the buyer has unrealistic expectation, but mainly this is to speed up the process so the agent can get paid.
 I should point out however that real agents are normally quite useful during the search since they often know more than you do about the general real estate and can get you access to private showings.
 The other big benefit is their access to sale price information for similar houses.

-Thinking about putting in an offer – Trust no one!
+Thinking about putting in an offer?ย Trust no one!

-The point when the buyer submits a offer on a house is a time when a lot of house buyers – particularly first timers feel out of their element and defer to their agent for advice.
+The point when the buyer submits a offer on a house is a time when a lot of house buyers, particularly first timers feel out of their element and defer to their agent for advice.
 This is the worst thing you can do.
 Your agent gets paid when the deal gets done and only when it gets done.

 This is a time when knowledge of the real estate market should be a big help in determining how much negotiation should be done.
 As well, if the buyer is not in a hurry to buy then that sets up a great negotiation opportunity.
 However if there is one thing that real estate agents don’t like it’s clients who negotiate hard – why?
 Because the only way to negotiate properly in a deal is to be able to walk away if the price you want isn’t met.
-The way an agent sees this type of situation is that if a deal falls through then they have to spend a lot more time looking at houses before they get paid.
+The way an agent sees this type of situation is that if a deal falls through, they have to spend a lot more time looking at houses with you before they get paid.

 Things that your agent might say (and you should ignore) when you are about to put in a bid are:

 • “Don’t bid too low or you might offend the selling agent and might I have to work with them in the future”.
 This stunning example of gall and self-interest was actually told to Mr. Cheap.
-I don’t think this one needs any further comments. :)
+I don’t think this one needs any further comments. ๐Ÿ™‚

 • “You should get a bid in quickly before someone else puts a bid in”.
 This is a favourite of my agent – create a sense of false urgency, get the deal in motion and get it done ASAP.
-Sometimes this is good advice but other times – such as when the house has been sitting on the market for a month or longer then it’s just not appropriate.
+Sometimes this is good advice, but other times – such as when the house has been sitting on the market for a month or longer then it’s just not appropriate.

 • “Someone else is looking at the house later today and they are really interested”.
-This lie usually originates with the selling agent but smart buying agents are usually more than willing to play along because it will increase the chances of their buyer putting in an offer in that day.
+This lie usually originates with the selling agent, but smart buying agents are usually more than willing to play along because it will increase the chances of their buyer putting in an offer in that day.

 Negotiation – don’t listen to a word your agent has to say.